Mauricio-Gidi/nuke-heavy-node-optimizer/README.md

 - Check `optimizer.log` for the exact failing module.

 ### “Tool does nothing”
-- No classes are active (checked) in the editor
+- No classes are active (checked) in the editor (you may have unchecked all)
 - No nodes of those classes exist in the script
 - Target nodes lack a `disable` knob (skipped)